stevenhaddox/dotfiles/home/.vim/bundle/powerline/docs/source/configuration.rst

     Path (must be expanded, ``~`` shortcut is not supported).
 Points to the directory which will be searched for configuration.
 When this option is present, none of the other locations are searched.

+``g:powerline_no_python_error``
+    If this variable is set to a true value it will prevent Powerline from reporting an error when loaded in a copy of vim without the necessary Python support.

 Powerline script overrides
 --------------------------